AndrewDem13/Games/README.md

 # Some-Java-Tasks
-My solutions of some interesting tasks I made during studying on my way to Java Junior Developer position
+My solutions of some interesting tasks I made during studying on my way to Java Junior Developer position.